Morning Joe First Look: On-air staff

-As Morning Joe First Look was broadcast from the same studio at 30 Rock in New York City as NBC's early morning news program Early Today, the same personalities are seen on both programs.
+As Morning Joe First Look was broadcast from the same studio at 30 Rockefeller Plaza in New York City as NBC's early morning news program Early Today, the same personalities are seen on both programs.
 Yasmin Vossoughian presently serves as the main anchor of the program.
 Louis Burgdorf began to serve as a co-anchor with the Morning Joe brand extension, and does most of his duties from the NBC News control room.
 NBC meteorologist Bill Karins provides the national and regional weather forecast segments.